jvandenrym/jvandenrym.github.io/_posts/2014-10-10-the-beefy-icon.md

 {% image modal_active.jpg "Example of a modal-like pattern" "Example of a modal-like  pattern (active state)" %}
 </div>

 Rethinking the design pattern is always possible in the near future.
-Not every project is put under the scrutiny of A/B testing.
+Not every project is placed under the scrutiny of A/B testing.
 Often existing patterns are applied without evaluating first if it is the right design decision.